boyter/scc/README.md

       --min-gen-line-length int             number of bytes per average line for file to be considered minified or generated (default 255)
-      --no-cocomo                           remove COCOMO calculation output -c, --no-complexity                       skip calculation of code complexity -d, --no-duplicates                       remove duplicate files from stats and output --no-fold-authors                     disable the name+email-domain identity folding fallback for git author reports (mailmap still applied)
+      --no-cocomo                           remove COCOMO calculation output -c, --no-complexity                       skip calculation of code complexity --no-config                           disable auto-discovery of the SCC_CONFIG_PATH global and the project ./.sccconfig config
+  -d, --no-duplicates                       remove duplicate files from stats and output
+      --no-fold-authors                     disable the name+email-domain identity folding fallback for git author reports (mailmap still applied)
       --no-gen                              ignore generated files in output (implies --gen)